matthewm04/Elevator-Simulation-with-GUI/README.md

-This was a project I made for a class at school
+This was a project I made for a class at school.
+I used C++ to write it and the MFC and ther Microsoft Visual Studio tools to make it.

 I made it because it was an Object Oriented Programming class and I needed to demonstrate my understanding of OOP